-Stop gap coverage is an insurance product that covers a business owner’s liability if their employee sues over a workplace injury.
-Most workers’ compensation insurance protects employers in that situation by paying their legal bills.
-However, some policies don’t have this protection, leaving the business owner with a “gap” in their coverage.
-Stop gap insurance covers that gap.
+Stop gap insurance is a policy to protect a business owner’s liability if their employee sues because of a workplace injury.
+Most workers’ compensation policies include employer liability insurance automatically.
+However, some policies don’t have this protection.

 What Stop Gap Insurance Covers